pmalonis/birdwerdz/README.md

 Birdwerdz is an automated birdsong recongnitzion tool based on an algorithm published by Fantana and Kozhevnikov (2014).

+### Requirements
+Birdwerdz is a Python 2 package which requires the packages Cython, numpy, scipy, matplotlib, and [arf](https://github.com/margoliashlab/arf).

 ### Installation

 -----------